 The first time I had ever heard about Barot Valley in Himachal was in Bir Billing.

-I still remembered that it was the end of November month.
-I was wondering that I had spent so many days at Bir Billing that I needed to head out nearby.
+I still remember that it was the end of November month.
+I wondered why I had spent so many days at Bir Billing that I needed to head out nearby.

-Upon researching & asking the locals, I found that Barot Valley sounds like a unique place.
-Never heard about it before.
+Upon researching & asking the locals, I found that Barot Valley sounds like a unique place as I had never heard about it before.

-I was also a bit worried that in reality what would be the place look like.
+Furthermore, I also remained a bit worried about, in reality, what would be the place look like.

-I know it must have happened with you as well that you begin daydreaming of a place that you have never heard of before.
-Instantly you started making the image in the mind & building the expectations around.
+I know it must have happened to you that you begin daydreaming of a place that you have never heard of before.
+Instantly you started making the image in mind & building the expectations around it.

-This post will be going to talk about making a Short yet Memorable trip to Barot Valley in Himachal.
+This post will talk about making a Short yet Memorable trip to Barot Valley in Himachal.

 You must be eagerly waiting to explore this side of the mountains as well ?.

 Where is Barot Valley in Himachal?

-If you wanted to get an outside idea, that where is Barot Valley located in Himachal Pradesh?
+If you wanted to get an outside idea, where is Barot Valley located in Himachal Pradesh?

 Then the closest known place is Bir Billing.
-If you don’t have enough idea about Bir Billing then you should read the Bir Billing travel guide.
+If you don’t have enough idea about Bir Billing, you should read the Bir Billing travel guide.

-Apart, there are so many places close to Barot Valley but Bir Billing attracts a lot of tourist gatherings.
+Apart from there being so many places close to Barot Valley, Bir Billing attracts a lot of tourist gatherings.